 By the end of 2021 the school will achieve:

 The establishment of a set of reliable measures to track student growth in a range of learning dispositions (for example we may track growth in a student’s ability to coordinate these learning dispositions).
-Once established, these tools will be used to track growth for the rest of the strategic plan
+Once established, these tools will be used to track growth for the rest of the strategic plan.

 An increase in agreement in the System Survey question “The use of learning technologies is an integral part of learning and teaching” from 2016 figures